KubrickCode/github-project-status-viewer/README.md

 ## FAQ

 **Q: Do I need a GitHub Personal Access Token?**
 A: No!
-The extension uses OAuth - just click "Login with GitHub" and authorize the app.
+The extension uses OAuth - just click "Sign in with GitHub" and authorize the app.

 **Q: Is my GitHub token safe?**
 A: Yes.
 Access tokens are stored in session storage (deleted when you close the browser), and the OAuth client secret is never exposed to your browser.